UCI-GDIM32-W25/in-class-activities-PeiyiXiong/README.md

 ## Instructions
 Put each week's activities under new headers like the one shown above.
 Headers are created with the # symbol.
 More # symbols = smaller header.
 ### W1 In-class Activity
-We need to understand the content of playtester and the error alerts, and then make the necessary code modifications according to the instructions.
+We need to understand the playtester feedback and the error alerts, and then make the necessary code changes based on the instructions.
+This helps us find bugs, fix mistakes in the code, and improve the overall gameplay experience.

 Hit enter TWICE to create a new line.